FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Introduction

-Existing agent architectures, as shown in Fig.~\ref{intro}, struggle to sustain high yield rates when tasked with position management.
-This is mainly because they lack three essential capabilities: \textbf{(1) Position-based risk management:} When an agent is responsible for determining investment scale, the associated risks of its decisions are considerably greater than those encountered in daily trend forecasting tasks. \textbf{(2) Long-term planning capability:} Trading tasks that are re-initialized daily are prone to developing agents with a myopic trading perspective.
-Effective position management, however, necessitates a more long-term investment strategy. \textbf{(3) In-depth market analysis ability:} Short-term trends are often identifiable through market sentiment, yet a much deeper analysis is essential for understanding long-term growth potential.
-To address these challenges, we propose FinPos, a trading agent capable of managing portfolio positions within real financial markets.
+As shown in the right panel of Fig.~\ref{intro}, existing agent architectures struggle to sustain high yield rates when tasked with position management.
+This is mainly because they lack three essential capabilities: \textbf{(1) Explicit position representation and exposure control:} Without a continuous position state, existing agents cannot perform risk-aware, dynamic exposure control. \textbf{(2) Long-term planning capability:} Trading tasks that are re-initialized daily are prone to developing agents with a myopic trading perspective. \textbf{(3) In-depth market analysis ability:} Short-term trends are often identifiable through market sentiment, yet a much deeper analysis is essential for understanding long-term growth potential.

-To address \textbf{position-based risk management}, FinPos adopts a multi-agent decision-making system that separates the direction decision agent (buy/sell/hold) from the scale decision agent (transaction volume).
-This decoupling makes risk management more flexible and controllable.
-The investment direction decision agent is exclusively tasked with determining whether to buy, sell, or hold on each trading day.
-Meanwhile, the investment scale decision agent dictates the specific transaction volume to buy or sell, subject to an upper limit on single transaction sizes to ensure capital safety.
-Additionally, we incorporate risk-awareness and position-management awareness into the investment scale decision agent via prompts, keeping investment risk within controllable bounds.
-More importantly, as financial market risk originates not only from firm-specific events but also from macroeconomic developments (e.g., tariff regimes), FinPos incorporates macroeconomic news monitoring to proactively hedge against systemic risks.

-\textbf{Long-term planning capability} is an essential requirement for a position-aware trading agent.
-Current financial LLM agents are limited by daily trading tasks, leading them to exclusively focus on the next day's price movements.
-This limitation results in agents adopting narrow, day-to-day trading strategies.
-In real markets, agents requires not only the ability to anticipate short-term fluctuations but also a long-term perspective on assets.
-To address this, we design a comprehensive short-term and long-term reward framework for FinPos.
-First, we employ a window-based design that evaluates today’s decisions against outcomes over multiple days, ensuring that short-term actions are judged in a longer context.
-Second, we embed a multi-timescale reward into the reflection process, so that after each action the agent re-examines its choice and measures consistency with both immediate and cumulative returns.
-Together, these components allow FinPos to move beyond “one-day-at-a-time” strategies and acquire genuine long-term planning ability during training.
+To address these challenges, we propose \textbf{FinPos}, a position-aware trading agent designed to manage portfolio positions in realistic financial markets.
+FinPos integrates a dual-agent decision architecture with multi-timescale reward mechanism, where a Direction Decision Agent selects discrete actions (\texttt{buy}/\texttt{sell}/\texttt{hold}) and a Quantity and Risk Decision Agent determines transaction volumes.